snhirsch/mustang-midi-bridge/README.md

  1 [Interface      ]: USB-Audio - USB MS1x1 MIDI Interface
                       M-Audio USB MS1x1 MIDI Interface at usb-0000:00:14.0-1, full speed
 ```

 To accept MIDI messages from devices behind the M-Audio interface you
 would now specify '1' as the MIDI port value.

+# Install

+Run the ```install.sh``` script as root

+# Run

+If you have configured everything correctly, the bridge should start
+automatically when both the controller and the Mustang amp are
+connected via USB.
+If either or both are disconnected or shut off,
+the bridge will be killed automatically.

+# In case of difficulty

-NOTE2: RPi and BBG are a bit fussy about enumeration of new USB
+RPi and BBG are a bit fussy about enumeration of new USB devices.
+If
-devices.
-If you are not getting proper communication, quit the program
+you are not getting proper communication, quit the program and try
-and try replugging both the Fender amp and MIDI controller **after**
+replugging both the Fender amp and MIDI controller **after** those
-those devices are powered up.
+devices are powered up.

-NOTE3: I've had success using a passive USB hub with the single USB on
+I've had success using a passive USB hub with the single USB on the
-the BBG, but YMMV since most USB<->5Pin MIDI converters draw some
+BBG, but YMMV since most USB<->5Pin MIDI converters draw some degree
-degree of bus power.
-A powered hub might be necessary in some
+of bus power.
+A powered hub might be necessary in some situations.
-situations.